nnminh-haise/final-term-problem-from-multimedia/README.md

 - Traverse throught the tree by these algorithms: PreOrder, InOrder, PostOrder (recursive algorithm or non-recursive algorithm).

 Remember to display the result and the processing time when displaying the result.

+---

+## Solution for problem 1

+### The student class

+The student class's definition is defined inside the directory: `src/model/student*`

+- The `student.h` file is the class's definition, which includes the class definition and the class's methods definition.
+- The `student.h` file is the class's methods implementation.

+Here is the link to the `student.h` file: [Link](./src/model/student.h).
+Here is the link to the `student.cpp` file: [Link](./src/model/student.cpp).